-Basically, the goal of Triggy is to provide a solution to many situations, using a small board (the Node) as a smartphone or tablet companion.
-The Node senses the environment and automatically triggers actions based on physical events, paving the way to numerous usage scenarios.
+Basically, the goal of Triggy is to provide a solution to many situations, using a small board (the Triggy Node or T-Node) as a smartphone or tablet companion.
+The T-Nodes sense the environment and automatically trigger actions based on physical events, paving the way to numerous usage scenarios.
 A Triggy Node can detect an event such as: this door is opening, the temperature in the fridge goes above x degrees, someone pushed the button, etc...
 Then a fully customizable rule allows to decide what to do: generate a notification on the phone, play a ringtone, or a lot more.
-An advantage over other solutions is that no external server or account creation is required!
+An advantage over other solutions is that no external server or account creation is required.

-Here below are some examples of situations where Triggy can be used, based on tested rules:
+Here below are shown additional situations where Triggy can be used, based on verified rules:

-Some actions are local to the device connected to a Node (notification , play a sound/ringtone, put the device on vibrate...), others are available through IFTTT.
+Some actions are local to the device connected to a T-Node (notification , play a sound/ringtone, put the device on vibrate...), others are available through IFTTT.
 Cloud connection + IFTTT = extended possibilities.

 Video showing an exampIe of IFTTT recipe creation and action triggering:

 Today one can easily buy and install a more or less expensive smart home solution.
 Some of them allows a connection to the cloud, others also support the IFTTT service.
 With Triggy, we want to enable new possibilities, new usages.
 Hereafter the key points that have guided this project:

 - Low investment required

 - Small form factor and low power